wazeerc/nao.ai/README.md

 ### Available Models

-You can use any model supported by oLlama.
-The model name in your `.env` file must match exactly with the model name from oLlama's library.
+You can use any model supported by Ollama.
+The model name in your `.env` file must match exactly with the model name from Ollama's library.

 Some recently tested models:
 - `deepseek-r1:1.5b`